ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 - : int = 1
 ```

-Why is this?
-Because in the pattern `_ :: t` the head of the list is not
+In the pattern `_ :: t`, the head of the list is not
 inspected, so its type cannot be relevant.
 Such a function is called
 polymorphic.
 Here is another polymorphic function, our own version of the `@`
 operator for appending: